Concepts

 Tools

-Tools are a set of software components that enhance the integration of the virtual machine with the virtualization infrastructure.
+Tools are a set of software components that improve the integration of the virtual machine with the virtualization infrastructure.

 Catalogs

-The catalog allows you to manage three essential types of items:
+The catalog allows you to manage three essential types of elements:

 - Disk images (ISO)